sst/guide/_chapters/rollback-changes.md

 ### Rollback to previous build

 To rollback to a previous build, go to your app in Seed.
 Let's suppose we've pushed some faulty code to `prod` stage.
-Select **Activity** to see a list of historical builds.
+Head over to the **Activity** tab to see a list of historical builds.

 ![Select prod stage in Seed](/assets/best-practices/rollback/select-prod-stage-in-seed.png)